 Advancing Neurological Illness

-The Irish Hospice Foundation and the Neurological Alliance of Ireland completed a project looking at the palliative care needs of people with advancing neurological conditions from the perspective of Neurological Alliance of Ireland member organisations.
+Along with the Neurological Alliance of Ireland IHF completed a project looking at the palliative care needs of people with advancing neurological conditions from the perspective of Neurological Alliance of Ireland member organisations.
 The report and key messages from this work is available by clicking on the first 2 pictures below.
 In November 2014 a Round table meeting was held to launch the report, share information and provide some direction.
-The report of the round table meeting is the available by clicking on the 3rd picture below.
-For more information contact Deirdre Shanagher
+This led to the development of information booklet about planning for the future for people with neurological illness.This booklet is available by clicking on the 4th picture below.

 People with advancing neurological illnesses such as Multiple Sclerosis, Motor Neuron Disease and Parkinson’s Disease can experience a range of symptoms which cause discomfort and distress.
 These symptoms include reduced mobility, difficulty swallowing and communication difficulties.